 Did someone say roast beef?
-It’s synonymous with bottom round roast – a lean cut from the round primal.
+It’s also known as bottom round roast—a lean cut from the round primal.

 It’s hard to go wrong when you choose 100% grass-fed, grass-finished beef.
-But for best results, we recommend cooking this cut of meat low and slow.
-That means if you have a crockpot (a.k.a. slow cooker), you have the key to a tender, wow-worthy dinner.
+But for best results, we recommend cooking this cut low and slow.
+If you have a slow cooker or a Dutch oven, you have the key to a tender, juicy, wow-worthy dinner.

-It’s also an excellent pot roast when cooked with some additional fat (which you’ll need to add due to its leanness).
-Throw in some tarragon, thyme, and carrots while you’re at it!
+Sear this cut with some additional fat (which you’ll need to add due to its leanness) for an excellent pot roast.
+Throw in some black pepper, tarragon, thyme, and carrots while you’re at it!

 - 1 pkg ButcherBox Bottom Round Roast

 - 1 tsp cinnamon

 - 1 tsp fresh ginger